eghxst/cydia/RepoManagement/README.txt

     -- screenshots
       ** All folders are named after their package ~(eg) com.ghxstdev.sodapop
-        ** Each folder holds the screenshots that will be displayed when viewing package in Package Manager -- RepoManagement
+        ** Each folder contains the screenshots that will be displayed when viewing package in Package Manager -- RepoManagement
     ** RepoMgmt Web App files